datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 While DataLad datasets have the great advantage that they carry a history with all kinds of useful digital provenance and previous versions of files, it may not in all cases be necessary to make use of this advantage.
 Sometimes, you may just want to share or archive the most recent state of the dataset as a snapshot.

-DataLad provides the ability to do this out of the box to arbitrary locations, and support for specific services such as `Figshare <https://figshare.com>`__.
-Find out more information on this in the section :ref:`figshare`.
+DataLad provides the ability to do this out of the box to arbitrary locations, and support for specific services such as `Figshare <https://figshare.com>`__ that you can read more about in the web version of this book.
 Other than that, some :term:`datalad extension`\s allow an export to additional services such as the Open Science Framework.

 General information on publishing datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Beyond concrete examples of publishing datasets, some general information may be useful in addition:
+Beyond concrete examples of distributing datasets, some general information may be useful in addition:
 The section :ref:`push` illustrates the DataLad command :dlcmd:`push`, a command that handles every publication operation, regardless of the type of published content or its destination.
 In addition to this, the section :ref:`privacy` contains tips and strategies on publishing datasets without leaking potentially private contents or information.